-As shown in the accompanying consolidated financial statements, the Company has incurred an accumulated deficit of \$79,199,000 through March 31, 2010.
-On a consolidated basis, the Company had cash and cash equivalents of \$840,000 at March 31, 2010.
-The Company's plan is to raise additional capital until such time the Company can increase revenues to generate sufficient gross profit in excess of selling, general and administrative, and research and development expenses in order to achieve profitability.
+As shown in the accompanying consolidated financial statements, the Company has incurred an accumulated deficit of \$82,018,000 through March 31, 2011.
+On a consolidated basis, the Company had cash and cash equivalents of \$1,000 at March 31, 2011.
+The Company's plan is to raise additional capital until such time that the Company generates sufficient revenues to cover its cash flow needs and/or it achieves profitability.
 However, the Company cannot assure that it will accomplish this task and there are many factors that may prevent the Company from reaching its goal of profitability.

-The current rate of cash usage raises substantial doubt about the Company's ability to continue as a going concern, absent any new sources of significant cash flows.
+The current rate of cash usage raises substantial doubt about the Company's ability to continue as a going concern, absent any sources of significant cash flows.
 In an effort to mitigate this near-term concern the Company intends to seek additional equity or debt financing to obtain sufficient funds to sustain operations.
-The Company plans to increase revenues by introducing new products primarily based on its ergothioneine assets.
-However, the Company cannot provide assurance that it will successfully obtain equity or debt or other financing, if any, sufficient to finance its goals or that the Company will increase product related revenues.
+The Company plans to increase revenues by introducing new nutraceutical products primarily based on its ergothioneine assets.
+However, the Company cannot provide assurance that it will successfully obtain equity or debt or other financing, if any, sufficient to finance its goals or that the Company will generate future product related revenues.
 The Company's financial statements do not include any adjustments relating to the recoverability and classification of recorded assets, or the amounts and classification of liabilities that might be necessary in the event that the Company cannot continue in existence.